Associate Professor of Political Theory

 - Claudia Leeb, “Marx and the Gendered Structure of Capitalism,” Philosophy & Social Criticism (vol. 33, no. 7, November 2007), 833-859.

-- Claudia Leeb, “Laughing at the Other: Towards an Understanding of the Alt-Right” in Amirhosein Khandizaji (ed.)
-Reading Adorno: The Endless Road (forthcoming).
+- Claudia Leeb, “Laughing at the Other: Toward an Understanding of the Alt-Right with Adorno” in Amirhosein Khandizaji (ed.)
+Reading Adorno: The Endless Road (New York: Palgrave Macmillan Press, 2019), 75-100.

 - Claudia Leeb, “Mourning Denied: The Tabooed Subject,” in David McIvor and Alexander Hirsch (eds.)
-The Democratic Arts of Mourning: Political Theory and Loss (New York: Lexington Press, in press)
+The Democratic Arts of Mourning: Political Theory and Loss (New York: Lexington Press, 2019), 65-82.

 - Claudia Leeb, “Radical or Neoliberal Political Imaginary?
 Nancy Fraser Revisited,” in Werner Bonefeld, Beverley Best, and Chris O’Kane (eds.), The Sage Handbook of Frankfurt School Critical Theory (New York: Sage Publisher, 2018), 550-563.